chizo4/speednet/README.md

    ```

 4. **Define Aliases (optional but super useful):**
-   For ease of use, you can define aliases in your shell configuration file (e.g., `.bashrc`, `.zshrc`).
+   You can define aliases in your shell configuration file (e.g., `.bashrc`, `.zshrc`).
 Add the following lines to your configuration file, adjusting the paths as necessary:

    ```shell
    alias speednet='python ~/{path}/speednet/code/main.py'